tstanford/bookmark-homepage/project/feature.md

 x delete bookmark by clicking the bin badge on the icon

+x get search working

+- folder titles are jumping about in edit mode

 - edit bookmark

 - delete bookmark by clicking delete in the edit dialog